LorenzoMartini/rust-tcp-io-perf/README.md

 ## Instructions

 For both programs, you can run them the same way.
-We will use `rust-tcp-bw` as example.
-To run `rust-tcp-latency` just replace `rust-tcp-bw` with `rust-tcp-latency` whenever it appears in the instructions.
+We will use `bw` as example.
+To run `latency` just replace `bw` with `latency` whenever it appears in the instructions.

 ### Running .rs directly